kyleanthonyr/Amazon-Recommender-System/README.md

 ### Problem Statement:

-How can we accurately recommend new books to users using a user-item approach to encourage expanding user preferences to books they may not have otherwise found on their own?
+How can we accurately recommend new books to users using a Item-item approach to encourage expanding user preferences to books they may not have otherwise found on their own?

 ### Context